Borno LG elections: BOSIEC chairman assures level playing ground for all parties

-Addressing journalists on the level of preparation of the commission at the BOSIEC headquarters, Maiduguri on Friday, the chairman of BOSIEC, Alhaji Lawan Mahmoud urged all political parties and their candidates to eschew violence and play the game according to the rule.
+Addressing journalists on the level of preparation of the commission at the BOSIEC headquarters, Maidugurii on Friday, the chairman BOSIEC , Alhaji Lawan Mahmoud urged all political parties and their candidates to eschew violence and play the game according to the rule.

 He therefore called on the electorate and the youths in particular to conduct themselves peacefully.